-Agile Manifesto has garnered global acceptance and can be defined as a documented set of 4 values and 12 principles which offers guidelines to the developers for system/application development.
+Agile Manifesto has garnered global acceptance and can be defined as a documented set of 4 values and 12 principles which offer guidelines to the developers for system/application development.

-Thus, Agile Manifesto contains ‘4 key values’ and ’12 corresponding principles’ that direct the agile methodology for system development.
-The Agile Manifesto serves as the guiding manual to deliver superior quality of products to the clients.
+Thus, the Agile Manifesto contains ‘4 key values’ and ’12 corresponding principles’ that direct the agile methodology for system development.
+The Agile Manifesto serves as the guiding manual to deliver superior quality products to clients.

 Values of Agile Manifesto

 Agile Manifesto is comprised of 4 values.
-Let us understand them in detail.
+Let us understand in detail.

 It is not possible to develop great products without understanding the requirement of the clients.
 Hence, individual interactions help create customer-specific products.
 Just relying on the processes and tools not only makes the businesses sluggish and irresponsive to changes but also results in failure to meet customer expectations.

-With the introduction of Agile, the emphasis shifted on working software from document guided workflow.
+With the introduction of Agile, the emphasis shifted to working software from document-guided workflow.
 Working software-enabled effective adaptability to change and a better understanding of customer requirements.
-Thus, Agile only limits the use of documents to ‘user stories’ which defines the developers on tasks to be carried out.
+Thus, Agile only limits the use of documents to ‘user stories’, which defines the developers on tasks to be carried out.